itpp-labs/website-addons/website_event_attendee_fields/README.rst

 * Modifies behaviour of ``partner_event`` module:

-  * always updates Registration's name and phone to corresponded values of Attendee Partner, because they be taken from Partner record (e.g. Public User)
+  * always updates Registration's name and phone to corresponded values of Attendee Partner, because they may be taken from Partner record (e.g. Public User)

 Demo mode
 ---------